cha53c/web_server_example/README.md

 ## Summary
 This is a simple example of how to create a web server for a RoR application using Docker.
 It uses nginx is used for web server passenger is the web application server using a fully integrated verions of passenger.
-We will run a default rails app which you and either clone for blah.blah.blah or create yourself using the `rails new my_web_app'
+We will run a default rails app which you and either clone for blah.blah.blah or create yourself using the `rails new my_web_app`

 ## Getting Started
 The first step is to clone this repo to your local machine.